Frankfurt School of Finance & Management: Alumni

-Frankfurt School has a large, active Alumni Network with over 100,000 graduate members.
-It offers members of the Alumni Network an attractive package, including a lifelong learning option, careers advice, networking events and specialist lectures.

-In addition, an alumni association, Frankfurt School Alumni e.V., has been running successfully for over 25 years.
-It is a non-profit, independent association and is managed and funded by its members, who now number over 3,000.
+Frankfurt School has an alumni network with more than 100,000 members worldwide.
+It provides services including lifelong learning opportunities, career support, networking events, and specialist lectures.
+In addition, the Frankfurt School Alumni e.V. association has been operating for more than 25 years.
+It is a non-profit, independent organisation managed and funded by its members, with over 3,000 members.